Tools and Exercises

 Self-Help for Anxiety Management (SAM)

 Self-Help for Anxiety Management (SAM) logoSAM might be perfect for you if you’re interested in self-help, but meditation isn’t your thing.
 Users are prompted to build their own 24-hour anxiety toolkit that allows you to track anxious thoughts and behavior over time, and learn 25 different self-help techniques.
 You can also use SAM’s “Social Cloud” feature to confidentially connect with other users in an online community for additional support.
-(Free; iOS and Android)
+(Free; Android)

 CBT Thought Record Diary